apache/jena-site/source/documentation/inference/__index.md

   RDF data to create an inference model.
 This can either be done by putting all the RDF data into one Model or by separating into two components - schema and instance data.
 For some external reasoners a hard separation may be required.
-  For all of the built in reasoners the separation is arbitrary.
+  For all of the built-in reasoners the separation is arbitrary.
 The prime value of this separation is to allow some deductions from one set of data (typically some schema definitions) to be efficiently applied to several subsidiary sets of data (typically sets of instance data).</p>